vmkcom/dropbox-js/guides/builtin_drivers.md

 This driver's constructor takes the following options.

-* `useQuery` should be set to true for applications that use the URL fragment (the part after `#`) to store state information
-* `rememberUser` can be set to true to have the driver store the user's OAuth token in `localStorage`, so the user doesn't have to authorize the application on every request
+* `rememberUser` can be set to false to stop the driver from storing the user's OAuth token in `localStorage`, so the user doesn't have to authorize the application on every request

-Although it seems that `rememberUser` should be true by default, it brings a couple of drawbacks.
+Although it seems that `rememberUser` should always be true, it brings a couple of drawbacks.
 The user's token will still be valid after signing out of the Dropbox web site, so your application will still recognize the user and access their Dropbox.
 This behavior is unintuitive to users.
-A reasonable compromise for apps that use `rememberUser` is to provide a `Sign out` button that calls the `signOut` method on the app's `Dropbox.Client` instance.
+A reasonable compromise for apps that use the default `rememberUser` setting is to provide a `Sign out` button that calls the `signOut` method on the app's `Dropbox.Client` instance.

-The [checkbox.js](../samples/checkbox.js) sample application uses `rememberUser`, and implements signing out as described above.
+The [checkbox.js](../samples/checkbox.js) sample application implements signing out as described above.

 ### Dropbox.AuthDriver.Popup